ritiksahni/blog-dev/_posts/2021-01-29-Linux-Filesystem-Guide.md

 These filesystems provides some basic functionality like storing data under a well-structured hierarchy of directories and files, defining access rights and permissions, system calls to interact with the filesystem objects like files and directories.

-In the modern days, the most used filesystem among majority of linux systems is **EXT4 (Fourth Extended File System)**, a.
-It is the default filesystem for distributions like Debian and Ubuntu.
+In the modern days, the most used filesystem among majority of linux systems is **EXT4 (Fourth Extended File System)**, it is the default filesystem for distributions like Debian and Ubuntu.
 It is also the latest filesystem from the ext* family.
 From the previous versions, EXT4 offers better performance and reliability, reduced fragmentation, faster interactive repairs (fsck).
 EXT4 was started from Linux Kernel 2.6.19.

 #### Filesystem Properties <a name="fs-props">